patrikbodnar/playwright-indra/README.md

 It was my first time doing such project as I briefly went throught python in school and I also never worked with pytest-dbb and playwright.
 It was a nice experience.

+In the start I started creating test based on cucumber generator of suitcases but in the end I was grouping them together.